zaarly/design-exercise/README.md

 # Design Exercise
 ## Scenario
 Congratualtions – you just started a new job at Twitter on the Desktop Design Team.
-You're excited and nervous and are also questioning whether or not you _really_ want to work in social media... but none of that matters right now, because today you received your first assignment: **Increase the `Follow Rate` from promoted tweets.** [^1]
+You're excited and nervous and are also questioning whether or not you _really_ want to work in social media... but none of that matters right now, because today you received your first assignment: **Increase the `Follow Rate` from promoted tweets.**

 ## The Problem – promoted tweets don't attract new followers
 The majority of our revenue at Twitter comes from our advertising accounts.
 We call these `Promoted Tweets`.
 Here's an example:

 [<img src="https://github.com/zaarly/design-exercise/blob/master/Screenshot%202019-09-06%2008.23.41.png?raw=true" width="800" alt="A promoted tweet from The New York Times that reads 'Here are the best films of 2019 (so far), chosen by New York Times critics'.
 An image is included of a man lying on a bed smoking a cigarette and a woman sitting on the floor beside him." title="Example promoted tweet" />](https://twitter.com/nytimes/status/1151963867649589250)

-These promoted tweets get a lot of retweets and a lot of likes, but very few legitimate follows on the promoting account.
+These promoted tweets get a lot of retweets and a lot of likes, but very few legitimate follows on the promoting account[^1].
 While 2K people retweeted and 10K people liked the above example tweet within 24 hours, only 15 people followed `@nytimes` from that tweet.
 The more followers our ads generate, the more valuable they are for us and our advertising accounts.

 <img src="https://github.com/zaarly/design-exercise/blob/master/chart.jpg?raw=true" width="800" />